-Surge and Challenge each lease their current executive offices from Great American Realty of Jefryn Blvd., LLC, an entity owned equally by Ira Levy, our Chief Executive Officer, and President and Steven Lubman, our Vice President, Secretary and Treasurer and one other individual who is not an executive officer or director of the Company.
-Our lease is through September 2020 and our annual rent payments were approximately \$256,721 and \$253,412 for fiscal 2017 and 2016, respectively.
+Surge and Challenge each lease their current executive offices from Great American Realty of Jefryn Blvd., LLC, an entity owned 50% by Ira Levy, our Chief Executive Officer, and President and Steven Lubman, our Vice President, Secretary and Treasurer.
+Our lease is through September 2020 and our annual rent payments were approximately \$260,241 and \$256,721 for Fiscal 2018 and Fiscal 2017, respectively.